When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 At What Age Does Colic Usually Start?

-If your little one is older than this and suddenly starts having unexplained fussiness, it’s best to check in with the pediatrician to rule out other potential causes.
+Colic typically starts when a baby is around 2 to 3 weeks old, just when you thought you had this parenting gig figured out.
+If your little one is older than this and suddenly starts having unexplained fussiness, it is best to check in with the pediatrician to rule out other causes.

 How Long Does Colic Last in a Baby?